top of page

 He won the conference championship despite being a poor javelin thrower,

 This became a source of frustration as his "traditionally learned" over-the-shoulder throwing motion was preventing him from pursuing his dream of qualifying for the US Olympic Team.
-It wasn’t until after he retired from competition that he met Tom Petranoff.
+It wasn’t until after college, late in his career that he met and began training with Tom Petranoff.
 At the time, Tom was one of the world's premiere javelin throwers.
 A two-time Olympian and Javelin World Record Holder, Tom had clearly figured out a winning throwing technique.

 Kinetic Training